Conference call app-rehension? How to reduce your anxiety when video conferences form an important part of your day

 To help avoid and alleviate conference call anxiety, Dr McLaren offers 10 tips:

-• It is important you are not inhibited by fearing you will be overheard.
+- "It's important you're not inhibited by fearing you'll be overheard.
 Use earphones if possible.
 Take time to set up.
-The more comfortable and confident you feel, the less anxious you will be.
+The more comfortable and confident you feel, the less anxious you'll be.
 And always acquaint yourself with the mute button.
-Extraneous and unexpected noise is much more likely at home than in the office so mute your microphone when you are not speaking to avoid embarrassing attention shifts
+Extraneous and unexpected noise is much more likely at home than in the office, so mute your microphone when you're not speaking to avoid embarrassing attention shifts

-• Sometimes seeing the person you are speaking to does not enhance the experience.
-Phone calls can be just as useful and can make both parties more relaxed, so don’t think that because video conferencing is there, you have to use it
+- "Sometimes, seeing the person you're speaking to doesn't enhance the experience.
+Phone calls can be just as useful and can make both parties more relaxed, so don’t think that because video conferencing is there, you have to use it"

 ENDS